0xCUB3/wBlock/README.md

 ## Support wBlock's Development

 wBlock is a free, open-source project dedicated to improving your browsing experience.
-If you find it valuable, consider supporting its ongoing development:
+If you find it valuable, consider supporting its developer and ongoing development (funded through the "About This Hack" page):

 <p align="center">
   <a href="https://opencollective.com/about-this-hack" target="_blank">